lguzzon-scratchbook/code-cookbook/assets/content/cookbook/Other/hxcpp-pointers.md

 This type lives on the stack so does not contribute to GC pressure, it also is compatible with Dynamic, so you can pass `cpp.Pointer` types into dynamic places and use them with generic arguments.
 This type also contains loads of convenience functions for reinterpreting the pointer, arithmetic, conversions to haxe arrays and vectors, etc, etc. There are also member fields for accessing the `cpp.Pointer` as a `cpp.RawPointer` or `cpp.Star`.

-It also retains the array access that `cpp.RawPointer` does.
+It also retains the array access that `cpp.RawPointer` supports.
 On top of this the `::cpp::Pointer` type has implicit to and from conversions for the underlying pointer, which means you can extern the following function

 ```cpp
 void foo(int* v) {}